Introduction

 If the property is acquired by a Brazilian company, the immigration analysis may change and may involve other rules related to investment in a Brazilian legal entity, corporate management or different migration categories.

-Meeting the minimum amount is necessary, but it does not guarantee residence authorization.
+Meeting the minimum amount is necessary, but it does not support residence authorization.

 Authorities may review documentation, source of funds, property regularity, FX evidence, personal documents, background checks, duration of stay and other immigration requirements.